-Sachs’ new work, Titanic (2022), a plywood sculpture of the ill-fated 1912 ocean liner, is an early example of a spaceship, as a symbol of the evolution of major developments in transportation across worlds—bridging the old to the new.
-While language may evolve, form and function within Sachs’ paradigm stays the same.
+Titanic (2022), the ill-fated 1912 ocean liner, builds on a similar plywood sculpture shown in the New York gallery in the fall.
+The ship is a classic and early example of a spaceship, as a symbol of the evolution of major developments in transportation across worlds—bridging the old to the new.
+While language may evolve, form and function within Sachs' paradigm stays the same.
 In fact, large ocean liners like the Titanic were guided using navigational technologies similar to the reaction control systems (RCS) used in space travel today to guide and influence their course.

 Tom Sachs explains, “There are three reasons people do anything— spirituality, sensuality, and stuff.
 Spirituality is asking the big questions: Are we alone?
 Where do we come from?
 Sensuality is going where no man has gone before: exploring space, the g-force of excitement, climbing the highest mountain, the smell of the tatami, the touch of the kimono… Stuff is the hardware: a spaceship, a cathedral, a tea bowl.
 That’s what we make.
 Our priority is sculpture, but it doesn’t mean shit without the ritual and without the spirituality and the reasons behind it.
 You’ve gotta have all three.”